katalinic/betaVAE/README.md

 ## Capacity

-`capacity.py` is an attempt at reproducing the Figure 3 (top left) of Understanding disentangling in $\beta$-VAE by Burgess et al. (https://arxiv.org/pdf/1804.03599.pdf).
-The preset hyperparameters definitely show an increase in latent factor capacity in stages as presented in the paper (i.e. first towards x and y, then scale etc.), though not at the same rate.
+`capacity.py` and `capacity_d.py` are attempts at reproducing the Figure 3 (top left) of Understanding disentangling in $\beta$-VAE by Burgess et al. (https://arxiv.org/pdf/1804.03599.pdf).
+The only difference between them is that the former is placeholder based, whilst the latter uses the TF Dataset API.
+The preset hyperparameters definitely lead to an increase in latent factor capacity in stages as presented in the paper (i.e. first towards x and y, then scale etc.), though not at the same rate.